risa2000/hmdq/README.md

 # `hmdq`
 ![hmdq application icon](docs/images/hmdq_128.png)

-`hmdq` is a command line tool for collecting different information from an OpenVR headset (a.k.a head mounted display - HMD) and other VR devices for Windows.
-In order to run it, one needs an OpenVR stack installed, which usually means SteamVR and, of course, the hardware.
+`hmdq` is a command line tool for an OpenVR headset and other hardware introspection for Windows.
+In order to run it, one needs an OpenVR subsystem installed, which usually means SteamVR and, of course, the hardware.

 [Change Log](Changelog.md)